The Stoning of Soraya M.: Plot

-Stranded in the remote Iranian village of Kuhpayeh by car trouble, a journalist is approached by Zahra, a woman with a harrowing tale to tell about her niece, Soraya, and the bloody circumstances of Soraya's death by stoning the previous day.
+Stranded in the remote Iranian village of Kuhpayeh, Isfahan Province by car trouble, a journalist is approached by Zahra, a woman with a harrowing tale to tell about her niece, Soraya, and the bloody circumstances of Soraya's death by stoning the previous day.
 The two sit down as Zahra recounts the story to Freidoune, who records the conversation.
 The journalist must escape with his life to tell the story to the rest of the world.

 Ali is Soraya's abusive husband who tries to get the village's mullah to convince Soraya to grant him a divorce so that he can marry a 14-year-old girl.
 Ali is able to convince the mullah by making threats to tell the village about his past as a convict.

 Ali's marriage to the teenager is conditional upon Ali's ability to save the girl's father, a doctor who has been sentenced to death for an unspecified crime.
-Soraya has two sons whom Ali wants.
+Ali and Soraya have two sons, and Ali does not want to lose them.
 After a woman dies, Ali asks Zahra to persuade Soraya to care for the woman's now-widowed husband.
 Soraya starts working for the widower, and Ali uses this situation to spread lies that Soraya is being unfaithful to him so that she will be stoned and he can remarry.
 Ali knows if Soraya were dead, he would not have to pay child support either.
 Ali and the mullah start a rumor about her infidelity so they can charge her with adultery.
 They need one more witness to her "infidelity" to be able to formally charge her.
 They manipulate and threaten the widower into backing up their story.
 Ali then drags Soraya through the streets, beating her and publicly declaring that she has been unfaithful.
 Zahra intervenes, and takes her niece, Ali, and the mayor to talk privately.
 They bring the widower to the home, and, after he lies as instructed, a trial is pursued.
 Only men, including Soraya's father, are allowed while Soraya is confined in Zahra's house.
 She is quickly convicted.
 Zahra tries to flee with her and after realizing she cannot, pleads with the mayor for her life, even offering to switch places with Soraya.
 The conviction is upheld.